arkefallen/foodie/README.md

 - View detailed information about each restaurant
 - Search for restaurants by name
 - Add new review to specific restaurant
+- Provides daily reminder notification to have lunch at 11.00 AM in restaurant
+- Change theme to dark or light mode
+- Save your favorite restaurant

 ## How to Use the App